coral-xyz/anchor/README.md

 ### :warning: **This is a forked version of Anchor**

-In order to keep up with Solana's rapid release schedule and publish testnet-compatable versions of Cronos, we use this forked version of Anchor in development.
-The dependency versions in this repo are automatically updated to latest `BETA_CHANNEL` release of Solana.
-To learn more, please see the [Solana release](https://github.com/solana-labs/solana/blob/master/RELEASE.md) documentation.
+In order to keep up with Solana's rapid release schedule and build testnet-compatable versions of Cronos, we use a forked version of Anchor.
+The dependencies in this repo are automatically updated to latest `BETA_CHANNEL` release from Solana.
+For details, please see [Solana's release](https://github.com/solana-labs/solana/blob/master/RELEASE.md) documentation.

 ---

 <div align="center">